LeandroCaniglia/Writings/GitHub Notes.md

 -
 Committers are users with write access to the repository.
 If there is only 1 committer, there is no collaboration.

+Only a fraction of projects use pull requests
+-
-Only a fraction of projects use pull requests.
-And of those that use them, their use is very skewed -
+.
+And of those that use them, their use is very skewed.
 The median number of pull requests per project is 2 (44.7% of projects have only 1, and 95% have 25 or less)